 Coneflowers are low-maintenance, drought-tolerant wildflowers that add beautiful shades of color to your backyard.
-Coneflowers thrive on the sun-baked prairies of North America, facing dry, hot temperatures and droughts without batting an eyelid.
-This makes coneflowers, also known as Echinacea plants, an excellent choice for beginner gardeners.
-Although coneflowers don’t need watering often, they still need to be watered correctly.
-In this essential guide, we’ll show you when and how to water coneflowers for optimal care and blooming each season.
+Although coneflowers don’t need watering often, they must still be watered correctly.
+This guide will show you when and how to water coneflowers for optimal care and blooming each season.

 Once established, coneflower plants rarely need watering.
 Thanks to their long taproots, coneflowers can access water deep underground.
 In periods of extended drought or hot weather, water coneflowers once per week.
 When planting young coneflowers, water them once a week until they’re settled.